Financial-Times/treecreeper/ENDPOINTS.md

-# Biz Ops API Documentation
+# Biz Ops Rest API V2 Documentation

 The following provides details of the available endpoints.
 You must use the correct prefix for the url.
 When calling through API gateway use the folowing: